Chinomnso-Okechukwu/Unit-2-project/README.md

 NOT: NOT reverses or inverts the input.

-EXCLUSIVE OR (XOR): In this gate, the output if true only when one of the inputs is true that a time.
+EXCLUSIVE OR (XOR): In this gate, the output if true only when one of the inputs is true at a time.

 ### Interpreting questions on Boolean operators using the logic gates.